 * * *

-Given the current state of affairs of the cultural infrastructure of Dallas — a condition that some would describe as underdeveloped, stagnant, and possibly shrinking — it seems appropriate to reconsider the tactic of celebrating and promoting the cultural landscape of Dallas and the aspirations of its civic leaders.
+Given the current state of affairs of the cultural infrastructure of Dallas — a condition that some would describe as underdeveloped, stagnant, or contracting — it seems appropriate to reconsider the tactic of celebrating and promoting the cultural landscape of Dallas and the aspirations of its civic leaders.

-In contrast to such a characterization of the prophetic nature of urban development in Dallas, we feel the necessity to present a more sober assessment of the cultural landscape of the city.
-In so doing, we are less interested to celebrate the growth of the arts on an institutional level and more concerned to address issues that are representative of the everyday life of the citizens of Dallas.
-The question of equity across all dimensions of urban life — cultural, economic, educational, and health care — are first and foremost on our agenda.
+In contrast to the official boosterism of Dallas, we find it necessary to present a more sober assessment of the cultural landscape of the city.
+We are less interested to celebrate the growth of the arts on an institutional level and more concerned to address issues that are representative of the everyday life of the citizens of Dallas.
+The issue of equity across all dimensions of urban life — cultural, economic, educational, and health care — remains at the top of our agenda.

-We are well aware of the shining Dallas Arts District and the other cultural jewels dotted across the city.
-While we recognize these institutions for what they are, we are cognizant of what they may yet bring to the quality of life of the inhabitants of Dallas.
-Still, we are compelled to ask “What use is culture to a city that remains marked by historical segregation, huge economic disparities, a burgeoning population of homeless persons, and a net loss of young artists?”
-This complex question, when placed against the responses by the leaders of Dallas, compels us to turn our attention away from Dallas and towards the achievements of other cities, groups, and individuals.
+We are well aware of the spectacle of the Dallas Arts District and other cultural jewels dotted across the city.
+While we recognize these institutions for what they are, we remain skeptical of what they may yet bring to the quality of life of the inhabitants of Dallas.
+We ask: “What use is culture to a city that remains marked by historical segregation, huge economic disparities, a burgeoning population of homeless persons, and a net loss of young artists?”
+To gain a fresh perspective on the relation between culture and development, we look to proposals and projects conceived by individuals and groups working in other urban settings.

-Participants: Amanda Beech, Xxavier Carter, Melanie Clemmons, Roberto Conduro, Maureen Connor, Colette Copeland, Michael Corris, Diane Durant, Ludwig Engel, Tamara Johnson & Trey Burns III, Ashley Jones, Alfredo Jaar, Jaspar Joseph-Lester, Adam Kaasa, Kelly Kroener and Eli Walker, Stéphane Mroczkowsky & Alexandra Pignol, The People’s Cultural Plan (New York, NY), Andreas Philippopoulos-Mihalopoulos, Laray Polk, Peter Scott, Giovanni Valderas, and K. Yoland.
+Participants: Amanda Beech, Xxavier Carter, Melanie Clemmons, Roberto Conduro, Maureen Connor, Colette Copeland, Michael Corris, Diane Durant, Ludwig Engel, Tamara Johnson & Trey Burns III, Ashley Jones, Alfredo Jaar, Jaspar Joseph-Lester, Adam Kaasa, Kelly Kroener and Eli Walker, Jonathan Molina-Garcia, Stéphane Mroczkowski & Alexandra Pignol, The People’s Cultural Plan (New York, NY), Andreas Philippopoulos-Mihalopoulos, Laray Polk, Peter Scott, Giovanni Valderas, and K. Yoland.